watou/vera-ecobee/README.md

 | **ems** | **thermostats**   | comma-separated list of thermostat identifiers (no spaces and 25 identifiers maximum) | 276075669054,276181238912 |
 | **ems** | **managementSet** | path to the management set of thermostats (these sets are managed through the ecobee.com EMS Management Portal.) | /Washington/Warren/Floor2<br />/ |

+_If you changed the value of the `scope` variable, also completely empty the `auth\_token` field so that the plugin can request a new PIN using the proper account type._

 If you are non-commercial customer, these variables must be set like this (a `selectionType` of `registered` is the plugin's default setting):

 | `scope` | `selectionType` | `selectionMatch` | examples              |